AliceO2Group/AliceO2/Framework/Core/ANALYSIS.md

 ```csh
 table:tree:columns:file
 ```
-and instructs the internal-dpl-AOD-writer, to save the columns `columns` of table `table` as TTree `tree` into files `file_x.root`, where `x` is an incremental number.
+and instructs the internal-dpl-aod-writer, to save the columns `columns` of table `table` as TTree `tree` into files `file_x.root`, where `x` is an incremental number.
 The selected columns are saved as separate TBranches of TTree `tree`.

 By default `x` is incremented with every time frame.
 This behavior can be modified with the command line option `--ntfmerge`.
 The value of `ntfmerge` specifies the number of time frames to merge into one file.